gemvc/stcms/README.md

 ---

-**STCMS** - Making hybrid Multilanguage PHP/React development simple, powerful, and AI-ready! 🚀
+**STCMS** – The expert's choice for hybrid frontends.
+Build powerful, multilanguage applications with PHP and React in a simple, AI-ready library. 🚀